 This article is written for patients, the public, and health professionals.

-Here Dr Hakim, Chief Medical Advisor describes both the common and more rare complications of bowel problems in Joint Hypermobility Syndrome (JHS) and Ehlers-Danlos Syndrome (EDS), their investigation, and treatment.
+Dr Hakim, Chief Medical Advisor, describes both the common and more rare complications of bowel problems in hypermobility-related disorders, their investigation, and treatment.

 Common bowel problems in JHS and EDS

-Over the last 5-10 years medical professionals have realized that bowel symptoms are very common in JHS and EDS-hypermobility type.
-Akin to the symptoms of Irritable Bowel Syndrome, JHS and EDS patients will very often describe symptoms of:
+Over the last 10-15 years medical professionals have realized that bowel symptoms are very common in hypermobility-related disorders, and in particular the Hypermobile variant of Ehlers-Danlos syndrome (hEDS).
+Akin to the symptoms of Irritable Bowel Syndrome, patients will very often describe symptoms of:

 - Generalized abdominal pain,